 e.
-Credit is then posted to the student's transcript.
+Credit is then posted to the student's transcript by the University Registrar.

 MILITARY ELECTIVES

 Military electives may be taken from credit earned through the American Council on Education (ACE) recommendations, Community College of the Air Force (CCAF), or military credit from regionally accredited institutions.